 "Hard to describe the quiet here.
-Trees have taken everything back—you can’t walk ten feet without roots or vines pulling you in...
+Trees have taken everything back.
+You can’t walk ten feet without roots or vines pulling you in...
 We shouldn’t have come here.
-If anyone finds this, you’ll know how far I got."
+If anyone finds this... you’ll know how far I got."

 Rayne stares at the recording device for a moment, then places it back down beside the mangled cadaver.
 Faint noises drift from the south.
 Bravo Team better keep moving...